James Stamopoulos: Senior career

 After he received his degree from Hartford, Stamopoulos pursued a professional football career.
-In 2013, he returned to the Canadian Soccer League, and played with Burlington SC.
+In 2013, he returned to the Canadian Soccer League and played with Burlington SC in the league's first division.
 Due to his dual nationality, Stamopoulos moved to Greece, where he was tried by Second Division sides Fokikos and Kallithea.
 Having convinced Kallithea staff of his talent but missing the transfer window, Stamopoulos ended up signing a three-month contract with East Attica regional division club Proteas Paleas Fokeas.
 During the winter transfer window of 2015, Stamopoulos finally moved to Kallithea, where he stayed until the summer of 2017.
-He made his league debut for the club on 11 January 2015, at the Athens Olympic Stadium against renowned Greek club AEK, coming in as a second half substitute.
-He played in 52 league games scoring three goals.
-After Kallithea, Stamopoulos moved to Crete, signing with fellow second-tier side Ergotelis, and rejoining with former Kallithea coach Takis Gonias.
+He made his league debut for the club on 11 January 2015, at the Athens Olympic Stadium against the renowned Greek club AEK, coming in as a second-half substitute.
+He played in 52 league games, scoring three goals.
+After Kallithea, Stamopoulos moved to Crete, signing with fellow second-tier side Ergotelis and rejoining with former Kallithea coach Takis Gonias.

-In 2021, he sighed with Anagennisi Karditsa.
+In 2018, Stamopoulos signed with Panachaiki.
+Throughout this time with the club, he served as the team captain.
+He left Panachaiki in 2021, after three years with the club.
+In the 2021 summer transfer market, he signed with Anagennisi Karditsa.
+After three seasons with Anagennisi Karditsa, he announced his retirement from professional soccer in 2024.

+Personal life

+In 2022, Stamopoulos married his wife, Maria Apostolopoulou.